demystifying-programming-TA/DP/session1/tutorial_githubcommandline.md

 # Getting Started With The Github Command Line Tool
 *Session 1 Mini-Tutorial*

 Let's walk through some basic commands in git.
-Note that this tutorial assumes that you already have git installed from the terminal tutorial.
+Note that this tutorial assumes that you already have git installed from the either of the command line tutorials.

 **Step 0: Set up your Identity**